 - National Environmental Policy Act;

 - Migratory Bird Act;

 - Regulatory Flexibility Act.

-KNRC counties are sovereign, small governmental entities each having responsibility for taxation, land use, zoning, infrastructure, local industry, small business, public health/safety, and similar decision making.
-Coalition members represent front-line stakeholders affected by major federal action and as such they have a legitimate, real and material interest in natural resource programs and governmental rule-makings within their jurisdictions.
+KNRC counties are sovereign governmental entities each having responsibility for taxation, land use, zoning, infrastructure, local industry, small business, public health/safety, and similar decision making.
+Coalition members represent front-line stakeholders affected by major federal actions and as such they have a legitimate material interest in natural resource programs and governmental rule-making affecting their jurisdictions.

-KNRC commissioners understand theirfederal counterparts are required by NEPA, the Federal Land Management and Policy Act (FLPMA) and numerous executive orders to coordinate with, respond to and accommodate local viewpoints, information and natural resource planning prior to initiating major federal Actions or environmental policy decisions.
+KNRC commissioners understand their counterparts are required by NEPA, the Federal Land Management and Policy Act (FLPMA) and numerous executive orders to coordinate with, respond to, and accommodate local viewpoints, information, and natural resource planning prior to initiating federal actions or environmental policy decisions.
 Because expansion of federal programs has had a tendency to reduce the scope of local sovereignty, the outworking of KNRC’s mission includes education of local county commissioners and governments in the historical role and the legitimate boundaries for local government.Please Share this